Can Extensive Regulations Bar a Claim for Unfair Trade Practices?

 Third, Champion said that Impact’s conduct constituted unlawful retaliation.

 In this case, the record reflected that the NFLPA regulates conduct of agents like Champion and Impact.
 In particular, the NFLPA’s regulations prohibit dishonest and fraudulent conduct in agents’ dealings with players.
-The regulations also permit monetary damages and require the arbitration of disputes.
+The regulations also permit monetary damages, and they require the arbitration of disputes.

-Third, the Fourth Circuit opined that Section 75-1.1 was not needed here to correct any imbalance of power among the parties.
+Third, the Fourth Circuit opined that section 75-1.1 was not needed here to correct any imbalance of power among the parties.
 In stating this opinion, the Fourth Circuit cited to one of its earlier decisions, Food Lion, Inc. v.
-Capital Cities/ABC, Inc., 194 F.3d 505 (4th Cir.
-1999) for the proposition that the fundamental purpose of Section 75-1.1 “is to protect the consumer.”
+Capital Cities/ABC, Inc., for the proposition that the fundamental purpose of section 75-1.1 “is to protect the consumer.”

-The decision in Champion is potentially an important one for businesses and business litigators alike.
+The decision in Champion Pro is potentially an important one for businesses and business litigators alike.

-Perhaps most importantly, Champion instructs that, when conduct is already subject to regulation, the existing regulations might support dismissal of a Section 75-1.1 claim as a matter of law.
-In Champion, the existing regulations were found in a private code of conduct.
-Given that conduct is often subject to multiple standards (whether private, public, or both), Champion might well embolden defendants to mount an aggressive “extensive regulatory regime” defense when facing Section 75-1.1 claims.
+Perhaps most importantly, Champion Pro instructs that, when conduct is already subject to regulation, the existing regulations might require dismissal of a section 75-1.1 claim as a matter of law.
+In Champion Pro, the existing regulations were found in a private code of conduct.
+Given that conduct is often subject to multiple standards (whether private, public, or both), Champion Pro might well embolden defendants to assert more aggressively an “extensive regulatory regime” defense when facing section 75-1.1 claims.

-Defendants who raise this defense might be well served to measure whether and how the policy considerations enunciated in Champion apply to their cases.
+Defendants who raise this defense might be well-served to measure whether and how the policy considerations enunciated in Champion Pro apply to their cases.
 In particular:

-As Champion illustrates, a business must surmount a high bar to prove a Section 75-1.1 claim against a competitor.
+As Champion Pro illustrates, a business must surmount a high bar to prove a section 75-1.1 claim against a competitor.
 This is especially true when the parties compete in an extensively regulated market.